Objective Biomechanics: TMJ, atlas joints, vestibular disorders & migraines

 Please read the full description in the informational box below.
 Also, make sure to read the “Terms and conditions” page as you book your attendance.

-Objective Biomechanics: TMJ, atlas joints & migraines is a course that will address several complex pathologies that are often considered to be of unknown aetiology.
+Objective Biomechanics: TMJ, atlas joints & migraines is a class that will address several complex pathologies that are often considered to be of unknown aetiology.
 The attendee will learn to assess and treat the above-mentioned elements, by addressing both the underlying causes as well as their consequent symptoms.

 You will learn to objectively assess atlanto-occipital and atlantoaxial alignment, based on landmark criteria.
 A-O and A-A alignment may be realigned using specific exercises, and these will be taught in detail.
 No joint-cracking (manipulative techniques) will be performed or taught.
 The regional relevant anatomy will be mentioned, such as regions of potential nerve entrapment, joint shearing, etc.